natserract/natserract-blog/_posts/trusting-people-becomes-scarce.md

 However, I felt a little scared...

 I started thinking..
-IS THIS ME? where other people become the priority, sacrificing myself for my expectations of them.
+IS IT ME? where other people become the priority, sacrificing myself for my expectations of them.
 I'm always trying to [please people](https://www.siloamhospitals.com/informasi-siloam/artikel/apa-itu-people-pleaser) around me, feeling responsible for their feelings, and afraid of disappointing them.

 When they started feeling comfortable enough, they got more than they wanted.
 It gets to where they get caught up in their own mistakes and then treat others for their own gain.
 Everything's fake!